 What happens in a session?

-A session runs about 90 minutes in length.
-The first session is a little longer, to make time for a medical history intake, and to hear your intention and goals for coming.
+A session runs 75 – 90 minutes in length.
+The first session is a little longer, to make time for a health history intake, and to hear your intention and goals for coming.
 After assessing your posture and movement the session begins.
 I apply manual pressure, similar to massage, but usually slower and often deeper.
 Sometimes I will ask you to do some movement which supports the depth and integration of the work and helps me to assess what needs to be done.

 What should I wear?

 Underwear!
-For women it is best to wear a sports-bra type bra rather than one with clasps or underwire.
-For men briefs are better than loose boxers.
-If you are more comfortable a bathing suit (2-piece for women) is fine.
+It is best to wear a sports-bra type bra rather than one with clasps or underwire.
+Briefs are better than loose boxers or shorts.

 What can I expect after a session?